code-423n4/2023-08-chainlink/README.md

 - Describe any specific areas you would like addressed:
   - Reward calculation and distribution logic in the `RewardVault`
   - Upgradability patterns

-### Staking access controls
-1. Is all access control sound?
-2. Can addresses other than the contract admin access admin-only functions?
-This includes setting pool configuration, adding and removing operators, pausing, and others.
-3. Can an adversary or the contract admin unlock stake that does not belong to them?
 ```

 # Developer Guide